-I have flat rates for simple uncontested divorces in Alabama, which always include the cost of preparing the agreement and all other forms needed for the divorce.
-My charge for a simple uncontested divorce is 200 dollars when there are no minor children, 250 dollars if you have young children.
+I have flat rates for uncontested divorces in Alabama, which always include the cost of preparing the agreement and all other forms and paperwork needed for the divorce.
+My charge for a simple uncontested divorce is 100 dollars when there are no minor children, 150 dollars if you have young children.
 You also need to pay a filing fee.
 That’s running $268.37 in Talladega County where I file my uncontested divorces.
+And that’s for using a real, live lawyer who answers your questions in real time.
+And when you and your spouse have signed the papers I prepare for you, I will file them and send you the divorce decree.

 If you opt for a simple uncontested divorce, I ask you to provide me the information for your Visa or Mastercard (credit or debit is fine) when we have our conversation to prepare the papers.
 I will charge it for the legal fee then.
 I prefer that you wait and pay me the filing fee when you and your spouse have signed the papers and you’re actually ready to file them with the court.
 You will have your choice of sending me a check or money order if you want, but most people just have me charge the filing fee to the same card.